History of neuroscience: Twentieth century

 One major question for neuroscientists in the early twentieth century was the physiology of nerve impulses.
 In 1902 and again in 1912, Julius Bernstein advanced the hypothesis that the action potential resulted from a change in the permeability of the axonal membrane to ions.
 Bernstein was also the first to introduce the Nernst equation for resting potential across the membrane.
 In 1907, Louis Lapicque suggested that the action potential was generated as a threshold was crossed, what would be later shown as a product of the dynamical systems of ionic conductances.
 A great deal of study on sensory organs and the function of nerve cells was conducted by British physiologist Keith Lucas and his protege Edgar Adrian.
 Keith Lucas' experiments in the first decade of the twentieth century proved that muscles contract entirely or not at all, this was referred to as the all-or-none principle.
 Edgar Adrian observed nerve fibers in action during his experiments on frogs.
 This proved that scientists could study nervous system function directly, not just indirectly.
 This led to a rapid increase in the variety of experiments conducted in the field of neurophysiology and innovation in the technology necessary for these experiments.
 Much of Adrian's early research was inspired by studying the way vacuum tubes intercepted and enhanced coded messages.
 Concurrently, Josepht Erlanger and Herbert Gasser were able to modify an oscilloscope to run at low voltages and were able to observe that action potentials occurred in two phases—a spike followed by an after-spike.
 They discovered that nerves were found in many forms, each with their own potential for excitability.
 With this research, the pair discovered that the velocity of action potentials was directly proportional to the diameter of the nerve fiber and received a Nobel Prize for their work.

+In the process of treating epilepsy, Wilder Penfield produced maps of the location of various functions (motor, sensory, memory, vision) in the brain.
+He summarized his findings in a 1950 book called The Cerebral Cortex of Man.
+Wilder Penfield and his co-investigators Edwin Boldrey and Theodore Rasmussen are considered to be the originators of the cortical homunculus.